 Though most people learn CPR in the first aid class, a large number end up forgetting, and this can be a huge problem.
 Performing CPR the right way is usually a matter of life and death, which is why CPR certified individuals are the only ones who should perform chest compressions on the victim.
 Immediate CPR before the emergency team arrives can be the only chance that the victim has at survival, which is why you should learn CPR at a recognized institution or platform.

-How Does CPR Help the Victim?
+CPR To Help the Victim

 Performing CPR allows you to pump the chest of the victim so that blood can begin circulating to other parts of the body in the event of a sudden cardiac arrest.
 At this point, the heart beat can no longer be felt because cardiac arrest prevents blood flow to essential organs and the brain, meaning that the victim can die within these few minutes.